thebrettbarlow/forcelandia-ai-vs-developer/README.md

 you create a more robust solution (whether you code it yourself or AI does it for you).

+## Coding Challenge

+Retrieve and store Untappd check-in data for Deschutes Brewery.

+- Each check-in should be related to the Deschutes Brewery `Account` record
+- Each beer should be stored as its own `Beer__c` record
+  - Include the following: Name, Style, ABV
+- Each check-in should be stored as its own `Check_In__c` record
+  - Include the following: Rating, Comment, Date, Number of Toasts, Number of Comments

+Notes about schema:

+- `Account` is a parent of `Beer__c` using a master-detail relationship
+- `Beer__c` is a parent of `Check_In__c` using a master-detail relationship
+- We have created rollup summary fields on `Account` and `Beer__c` to summarize check-in data

 ## Development

 ### Connect to the Dev Hub